How to Apply for Prospective Students

 NOTE: International students may skip to Step 5.

-The FAFSA is a required document used to determine a student’s eligibility for federal aid, such as Pell grants, Direct Stafford or Perkins loans, student employment, etc. Complete and file only one FAFSA, although the results may be sent to several schools.
-Make sure you list Carleton College and its Federal School Code: 002340.
+The FAFSA is a required document used to determine a student’s eligibility for federal aid, such as the Pell Grant, Direct Stafford or Perkins loans, student employment, etc.

 (International Students only)

 International students are also required to complete Certification of Finances.

 International students may choose to complete the free International Student Financial Aid Application or complete the College Board/College Scholarship Service's (CSS) Financial Aid Profile (Step 3).
 No matter which option is chosen, all international students must complete the Certification of Finances form and send it directly to Carleton College.

 Important Note for International Students: Financial assistance is secured at the time of your entry to Carleton.
 Given the limited funding available to international students, we will NOT consider new applications for aid once you have enrolled.
 You should make your plans for attendance at Carleton with the financial aid you have been awarded for your first year.
 International students awarded assistance can assume that level of aid will continue during the four years at Carleton.
 However, you should not assume that increased aid will be available in subsequent years.
 With this in mind, aid applications after the first year are not required.
 But, the Certification of Finances is required each year to renew your visa status.